 Vietnam plans to export 360,000 tons of cashew nuts worth 3 billion U.S. dollars in 2017, up 3.4 percent in volume and 5.6 percent in value against 2016, according to the Vietnam Cashew Association on Monday.

-In the first five months this year, its cashew nut export totaled 112,000 tons, worth 1.1 billion U.S.
+In the first five months this year, its cashew nut export totaled 112,000 tons, worth 1.1 billion U.S. dollars, presenting a 9.5-percent decrease in volume but a 12.8-percent increase in value, according to the Ministry of Agriculture and Rural Development.

 Major importers of Vietnamese nuts included the United States, the Netherlands and China.